-To run the association test, we call the function assocRegression.
-(For survival analysis, the function assocCoxPH may be used.)
-We will use a logistic regression model with status as the outcome, and sex and the first principal component as covariates.

-We will use the filtered GDS file with unique subjects only that we made in section 7.5.
+To run the association test, we call the function assocTestRegression.
+(For survival analysis, the function assocTestCPH may be used.)
+We will use the filtered NetCDF file with unique subjects only that we made in section 7.5.
 Here we use all unique subjects, but we would use the argument scan.exclude for those samples we wish to filter out for the association test (such as low-quality or related samples).
 Typically, we do not filter out SNPs for the association test - we run all SNPs and then filter the results.
 The omission of filters may cause some SNPs to return significant p-values for association.
-In this example, we will use the snpStart and snpEnd arguments to select a few SNPs on each chromosome.